Call Your Mother Owners' “Sorta South American” Restaurant Opens Soon with Breakfast Tacos and Tropical Drinks

 Tropical drinks

-Wilder, who’s half of the Wilder brother talent behind Chaplin’s and Zeppelin, will design the beverage program.
+Micah Wilder, who’s half of the Wilder brother talent behind Chaplin’s and Zeppelin, will design the beverage program.
 Which is good, because Dana says he and Moreira “don’t drink that much or like cocktails that much.”
 The one exception: Wilder’s concoctions, including a Fernet and Coke slushy that Dana says tastes like “the sexiest version of a 7-11 Slurpee you can imagine,” and also “a fresh coconut-pineapple thing you can slam a hundred of.”
 Drinks will also incorporate fresh fruit shrubs and South American spirits.

 A pretty garden-esque space and patio